cnafsd/aai-tutorials/vomsaa-webdav/README.md

-# Docker compose for VOMS Attribute Authority (voms-aa)
+# Docker compose for VOMS AA and StoRM WevDAV

 Build the trustanchor